The Market Case

 The primary payload will determine the schedule and may cause delays for any ride-sharing satellites.

-As this is a major issue for NewSpace companies such as PLANET, SPIRE, FLEET etc. there is a growing demand for dedicated launch systems compatible with the increasing small satellite market.
+As this is a major issue for NewSpace companies (such as Planet Labs, Spire, and Fleet). there is a growing demand for dedicated launch systems compatible with the increasing small satellite market.

 Worldwide a large number of organizations are working to develop small satellite dedicated launchers, with the objective to have launch costs of less than 75,000 USD/Kg.